apache/servicecomb-website/_users/metrics-in-1.0.0-m1.md

 ![MicroserviceArch](/assets/images/MicroserviceArch.png)

-This is microservice system architecture,after split 'Monolithic' into many small services,developer can action with CI/CD in order to keep more agility,but operation engineer need to maintenance a whole lot of microservice instances.If don't import metrics,when system  is abnormal or user experience getting worse,it's very difficult to dentifying where the problem is and make some strategy in order to prevent it.
+This is microservice system architecture,after split 'Monolithic' into many small services,developer obtain many benefits such as architecture independent and more agility etc,but operation engineer need to maintenance a whole lot of microservice instances.If don't import metrics,when system  is abnormal or user experience getting worse,it's very difficult to dentifying where the problem is and make some strategy in order to prevent it.

 ## 1.0.00-m1 Principles
 In previous version(0.5.0)，implementation of metrics had some imperfections: